Lukanite/CP_wpvulns/README.md

       - Example: `zorua<img src=rekt onerror=alert(1)>.jpg`
     - Hope the admin is on a Mac or using Linux so that the filesystem supports the original filename
     - Get the admin to create a post including the file (as an attachment page)
-    - Distribute the URL to the attachment page, which will execute your XSS
+    - Distribute the URL to the attachment page, which upon visit will execute your XSS
   - [ ] Affected source code:
     - https://github.com/WordPress/WordPress/commit/c9e60dab176635d4bfaaf431c0ea891e4726d6e0
   - [ ] Reference: